apache/systemds/dev/docs/builtins-reference.md

 Builtin function for detecting and repairing outliers using Interquartile Range.
-A commonly used rule says that a data point is an outlier if it is more than 1.5 IQR above the third quartile or below the first quartile.
+A commonly used rule says that a data point is an outlier if it is more than 1.5 IQR above the third quartile or below the first quartile. outlierByIQR function computes the matrix and set's a lower-bound quartile range and upper-bound quartile range and the number which is less then the lower-bound or higher then the upper-bound is treated as a outlier, hence removed from the matrix.

 ### Usage